Nulore/sector/index.md

+# Sector

+> "Hello, I am your ship's AI.
+I am equipped with a Federation Standard Databank, however I am able to access the Federation Grand Network of Knowledge (FGNOK) if you desire.
+Query anything at my query console."

 ## Get Started

 How about browsing [The Brief Explanation?](brief.md), or you can visit the [page index](page_index.md) to view it all!